TheNorthMemory/wechatpay-axios-plugin/README.md

 ## Requirements

-`Rsa.encrypt` and `Rsa.decrypt` with `oaepHash` was added on Node v12.9.0.
+The `oaepHash` used in `Rsa.encrypt` and `Rsa.decrypt` were added on Node v12.9.0.
 So that the Node minimum version should be 12.9.0(I'm not very sure).

 ## Examples